jhaux/VUNet/Data.md

 # Data

-As a person image generator VUNet needs two inputs, one that defines what the pose of the displayed person, one that defines its appearance.
+As a person image generator VUNet needs two inputs, one that defines the pose of the displayed person, one that defines its appearance.
 Additionally for training we need to know what this combination of pose and appearance looks like to be able to define a reconstruction loss.